lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     fix myadf2 t2 addforce v_F2 0.0 0.0 energy v_U2
     fix_modify myadf2 energy yes

-..  container:: justify

 60 particles of each type are created, with both types having the same properties:

 ..  code-block:: lammps

     mass * 39.95
     pair_coeff * * ${epsilon} ${sigma}

-..  container:: justify

 Feel free to insert some size or mass asymmetry in the mixture, and test how/if it impacts the final potential.

 Particles under convection
 --------------------------

-..  container:: justify

 Add a forcing to all the particles using:

 ..  code-block:: lammps

     fix myconv all addforce 2e-6 0 0

-..  container:: justify

 It is crucial to choose a forcing that is not *too large*, or the simulation may crash.
 A forcing that is *too weak* won't have any effect on the PMF.

-..  container:: justify

 One can see from the result that the measured potential is tilted, which is a consequence of the additional force that makes it easier for the particles to cross the potential in one of the directions.
 The barrier is also reduced compared to the case in the absence of additional forcing.

 Surface adsorption of a molecule
 --------------------------------

-..  container:: justify

 You can download the |input_adsorption_ethanol| here.

 .. |input_adsorption_ethanol| raw:: html